Sirius5783/AutoSimC/README.md

 ## Known issues and developement plan
 - Bugfixing and expanding simulation-options

+## Ubuntu
+- AutoSimC comes with a simple bash script to help you automatically download and install the latest version of SimC.
+- The script will also automatically run AutoSimC after it installs SimC.
+- Simply run `sh launch-ubuntu.sh` and it will guide you through a few prompts for installation.
+- Optionally:  You can pass in your own 'input.txt' (named whatever you want) to use in the script. (`sh launch-ubuntu.sh my-class-input.txt`)
+- This will create a `settings_local.py` file in your AutoSimC folder which will have the correct 'path' to your simc executable.
+Note:  This file is made from a copy of your `settings.py`.
+If you install simc again, it will be overwritten by your `setting.py` file.
+- If you do not have the required dependencies, you will need to run the script as root or install them yourself (`build-essential` `libssl-dev`)
+- The script assumes that your python 3.4 executable is called `python3`.
+If this is not the case, please edit to use the correct value in your `PATH`.
+- SimulationCraft requires you to compile the source code yourself, This script will do this for you but it may take some time.
+Run the compilation each time you want to update your executable.
+- The script will NOT inform you when its time to update.
+Simply check the commit hash in the folder name against the simc repo.

 ## Frequently Asked Questions
 1. I get an error message *RuntimeError: AutoSimC could not decode your input file 'input.txt' with encoding 'utf-8'.*